 Outbound marketing channels can’t be ignored

-To supplement their inbound traffic, CB Insights uses a combination of Google AdWords, paid Twitter promotion, and Facebook ads.
+To supplement their inbound traffic, CB Insights uses a combination of Google Ads, paid Twitter promotion, and Facebook ads.
 While the downside of outbound tools is that you have to pay to play, their quick and easy scalability makes them worth the money…

 That is, as long as you can convert that traffic into leads.
 So, how does the company do that?

 While their blog, homepage, and other public pages are the primary destination for inbound visitors, CBI’s outbound traffic gets directed to dedicated landing pages.

 “Using Instapage’s WYSIWYG editor, pages can be spun up by our marketers with little to no time investment from our development team whose time should be on product priorities.
 As you can imagine, this involves lots of trial and error, A/B testing and a variety of tweaks to ensure we’re serving up the stickiest, most convincing landing pages possible.”

 The team chooses Instapage with MailChimp integration for its “super flexible templates, A/B testing, and no engineering resources needed.”